engragy/simple-CI/README.md

 # simple-CI
-circleCI workflow that combines a few simple jobs
+circleCI workflow that combines a few simple jobs and triggers CD.